opentracing/opentracing.io/use-cases.md

 )
 {% endhighlight %}

 Here we set both arguments of the decoding method to the `headers` map.
-The Tracer object knows which headers it needs to read in order to reconstruct the context snapshot and any Trace Attributes.
+The Tracer object knows which headers it needs to read in order to reconstruct the tracer state and any Baggage.

 The `operation` above refers to the name the server wants to give to the Span.
 For example, if the HTTP request was a POST against `/save_user/123`, the operation name can be set to `post:/save_user/`.
 OpenTracing API does not dictate how applications name the spans.